List of equipment of the Iranian Army

-This page includes weapons used by both the Ground Forces of the Islamic Republic of Iran Army and the Ground Forces of the Islamic Revolutionary Guard Corps.
+The page includes weapons used by both the Ground Forces of the Islamic Republic of Iran Army and the Ground Forces of the Islamic Revolutionary Guard Corps.

 From 1925 to the Iranian Revolution in 1979, Iran was primarily equipped with Western hardware and equipment.
 Cases exist where Iran was supplied with equipment before it was even made standard in the country that developed it (for example the US F-14 Tomcat jet, and the British Chieftain tank).
 Primary suppliers included the United States, Britain, France, West Germany, Italy, Israel, and the Soviet Union.